FischermanCH/fischerman-wp-visitor-information/README.md

 ## Wordpress Plugin
-# Visitor Information by Fischerman and Friend's
+# Visitor Information (by Fischerman.ch and Friend's)

 A Wordpress plugin that displays visitor information which can be retrieved via the Java Script  **Window Object**.